Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification: Experiment

 \subsection{Further Analysis}

 \textbf{Hyper-parameter analysis.}~Hyper-parameter $\lambda$ is a weighting parameter to trade-off $L_{HPCL}$ and $L_{DPCL}$.
 Fig.~\ref{Fig:hyper-parameter} (a) presents the results under different values of $\lambda$.
 We can observe that when $\lambda$ is small, i.e., $L_{DPCL}$ contributes more to the model, the performance degrades.
 However, when $\lambda$ is large, i.e., $L_{HPCL}$ contributes heavily to the model, the model both achieves superior performance.
 Note that when $\lambda=1$, i.e., the proposed method is trained without DPCL, the performance drops significantly. $\lambda$ is finally set to 0.5 and our method achieves the best performance of 64.4\% in Rank-1.
 Moreover, we also analyze the effect of the number of hard samples at hard prototype.
-As shown in Fig.~\ref{Fig:hyper-parameter} (b), we vary the $k$ from 1 to 3 and keep the other hyper-parameters fixed, which shows that PCLMP achieves the best performance when $k=1$.
+As shown in Fig.~\ref{Fig:hyper-parameter} (b), we vary the $k$ from 1 to 3 and keep the other hyper-parameters fixed, which shows that PCLHD achieves the best performance when $k=1$.
+Hard samples are distributed in multiple directions, so multiple hard samples cannot be represented by a single prototype.
+This is why using more hard samples as prototypes leads to a decline in overall performance

 \textbf{The ARI metric.}~Following MMM~\cite{MMM}, we utilize the Adjusted Rand Index (ARI) metric for clustering evaluation.
 The larger the ARI value, the higher the clustering quality.
 In Fig.~\ref{Fig:hyper-parameter} (c), ``RGB'' and ``IR'' denote the ARI values of visible and infrared clusterings, which can measure the quality of visible and infrared pseudo-labels. ``ALL'' means the ARI values of overall clusterings, which can evaluate the reliability of cross-modality correspondences.
-PCLMP surpasses other methods significantly on all of the mentioned ARI values, which demonstrates our method can effectively mine hard samples to improve clustering quality.
+PCLHD surpasses other methods significantly on all of the mentioned ARI values, which demonstrates PCLHD can effectively mine divergence and variety to improve clustering quality.

 \textbf{Visualization.}~As shown in Fig.~\ref{Fig:tsne}, we visualize the t-SNE map of 10 randomly chosen identities from SYSU-MM01.
 Compared to the baseline, the distribution of the same identity from the same modality is more compact and the distance of the same identity from different modalities is closer together.
-Moreover, some hard samples in the baseline are incorrectly clustered, while these hard samples are well clustered in our method, which shows the effectiveness of the proposed PCLMP.
+Moreover, some hard samples in the baseline are incorrectly clustered, while these hard samples are well clustered in our PCLHD, which shows the effectiveness of the proposed PCLHD.